Psychology and Social Sciences Introduction National 5

 This is an opportunity to develop your knowledge and understanding of human behaviour, either to pursue study and career options related to psychology or simply to broaden your learning experience.
 The course is an ideal preparation for the full-time NC Social Sciences course at level 6, or selected units from that course.
 Part of that preparation is the development of study skills including research and the completion of formal assessment.
 You will therefore also undertake the level 5 unit Psychology: Social Behaviour (SQA code H262 75).

-Classroom sessions will include a variety of activities including individual work, group activities, whole class discussions and tutorials with your tutor.
+Classroom sessions will include a variety of activities including individual work, group activities, whole class discussions and tutorials with your lecturer.
 The course is networked and will therefore utilise videoconferencing facilities.

 Please contact your local centre for more details on the course start date.

 For the latest information on fees please see our fees policy.

 What can I do on completion of my course?